 Catering Project – A group of 16 women would like to set up a catering project including running a cafe in Matugga and through it win orders to do the catering at big events like introductions and weddings.
 The large amount of catering equipment that was sent in the 40′ container may help this new project get off the ground.

 Current Needs and Challenges – The projects require relatively small initial or periodic outlay to become established eg to buy charcoal to fire bricks and craft materials.
 Many of the projects return money which is used as capital to enable others to start similar projects.
 However, there are a number of challenges that threaten the success of the projects.
 Affording to feed pigs and pay for any treatment they need until they produce a litter or are ready for slaughter is beyond the means of many women.
 Paying a small rent on land used to produce bricks or crops until the bricks can be fired and sold or the crops harvested and sold, is a struggle for others.
 Renting a small shop or stalls to ensure that crafts or produce can be sold in good market areas is another ongoing challenge.

 Despite the challenges, through these projects many women are supporting themselves and their families.
-By donating 5% of their income to the centre, Jane’s committee can ensure that many more women can start up income generating projects and that a fund is maintained for helping other needy people in the community; for example paying for Mrs Masoke, an 81 year old widow, to travel to Butabika hospital to get drugs for her two mentally handicapped adult children who are totally dependent on her.
+By donating 5% of their income to the centre, Jane’s committee can ensure that many more women can start up income generating projects and that a fund is maintained for helping other needy people in the community; for example paying for Mrs Masoke, a widow now in her 90th year, to travel to Butabika hospital to get drugs for her two mentally ill adult children who are totally dependent on her.